2 min read

 2. Tidy and mend

-Take the opportunity to get rid of weeds before they start to attract pests and disease.
+Take the opportunity to get rid of weeds before they start to attract pests and diseases.
 Prune any remaining spring flowering shrubs to encourage growth for next year.

 3. Root out Weeds